WallarooLabs/wally/orchestration/pulumi/README.md

 * Generate inventory file for an exisiting VM with name `sample` in location `eastus`:
   `make generate-vm-inventory cluster_name=sample location=eastus`

+#### k8s Examples

+Currently, there is minimal configuration provided for spinning up an Azure AKS cluster.
+Below are the steps once can take to spin up and tear down a cluster.

+* Initialize Pulumi k8s Stack with the `cluster_name` of `testkube` in the default location: `make init-pulumi-k8s-stack cluster_name=testkube`

+* Use Pulumi to create k8s/AKS cluster with one virtual machine and using the `Standard_F32s_v2` VM Sku in the default location: ` make init-pulumi-k8s-stack cluster_name=testkube num_followers=0 vm_sku=Standard_F32s_v2`

+* Use Pulumi to destroy the k8s/AKS cluster `testkube`: `make destroy-k8s cluster_name=testkube`

+* Destroy the Pulumi stack state for the k8s/AKS cluster `testkube`: `make destroy-k8s-state cluster_name=testkube`

 ## Debugging Ansible for Azure